-That guy I caught also used to write.
+That guy I married also used to write.
 When he decided to recapture his own lost talent, I told him I wanted to play, too.
 We’ve had so much fun since the autumn of 2016 when we started writing vignettes.

 Now I’m recapturing the arrogance of a teenager who believes she has an original insight, something to say that’s never been said before, or at least a knack for saying it better than anyone else.